LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Introduction

 \section{Introduction}

 Federated learning (FL)~\cite{mcmahan2017communication} is a machine learning paradigm introduced to address growing user data privacy concerns where clients participate in large-scale model training without sending their private data to servers for centralized training.
 A general training round in FL consists of a server sending the model out to the clients and clients training the received model with their private data before sending their updates back to the server.
-The server then aggregates the updates from the clients and uses this to update the global model before sending it out to repeat another iteration of this training process.
+The server then aggregates the updates from the clients and uses the aggregate to update the global model before sending it out to repeat another iteration of the training process.
+Two primary methods of training are FedSGD and FedAVG.
+FedSGD involves a client training a model for a single local iteration before sending the gradients to the server.
+FedAVG, on the other hand, involves several local iterations of client training before sending the updated model parameters to the server.
+Due to communication efficiency, FedAVG is preferred in many settings.